Monday, June 30, 2025

 I often reflect on how far we've come with so little.
 Our team has done extraordinary things with limited resources, never losing sight of the mission or compromising our values.
 And throughout it all, I've kept a quiet but steady practice: each day, I think positively and visualize the arrival of a million-dollar gift—not as a miracle, but as a natural extension of what we’ve built with authenticity, persistence, and care.

 I don’t sit and wait for it.
 I continue to show up.
 I write proposals.
 I mentor students.
-I share stories.
+I enroll volunteers, I share stories.
 I collaborate with partners across continents.
 I believe that the work will attract the right support when the time is right—and that we must always be ready for it.

 A sudden financial gift, while welcome, means little if there’s no purpose or planning behind it.
 That’s why OURF has prepared: with scalable programs, clear outcomes, and deep local relationships.
 We know exactly how we would use a transformative gift—to expand scholarships, grow mentorship programs, empower more women-led initiatives, and deploy conservation technology that could change the future for orangutans and their forest home.